Division-36/.github/profile/README.md

 ---

+Division-36: Named after 1936 — the foundational year of mathematical computing and Turing's absolute logic.

 ## What we build

 Division-36 builds security software for the layer nobody else covers: the firmware and embedded Linux layer of IoT and OT devices, where traditional antivirus is too large to run and cloud solutions require connectivity that doesn't exist.